hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 Some runtime properties of the adapter can be set through Caliper's [runtime configuration mechanism](./Runtime_Configuration.md).
 For the available settings, see the `caliper.fabric` section of the [default configuration file](https://github.com/hyperledger/caliper/blob/main/packages/caliper-core/lib/common/config/default.yaml) and its embedded documentation.

 The above settings are processed when starting Caliper.
 Modifying them during testing will have no effect.
 However, you can override the default values _before Caliper starts_ from the usual configuration sources.
+In the following example the `localhost` property applies only when binding with Fabric 2.2 or Fabric 1.4 (and only if the `gateway` option is enabled)

 > __Note:__ An object hierarchy in a configuration file generates a setting entry for every leaf property.
 Consider the following configuration file:
 > ```yaml